The object cell is a table view cell that fits inside the table view container. It is highly customizable so as to accommodate a wide variety of uses.

-The title is the main area for text content.
+The main content is the main area for text content.
 It allows for a title, subtitle, and footnote.
-The title is the only mandatory content for the Object Cell.
+The title is the only mandatory content for the object cell.

 If a description has been defined, it will appear in regular mode only.
-This is typically a longer string of text than what is displayed in the title content.
+This is typically a longer string of text than what is displayed in the title content area.

 The accessory view is usually a navigational icon, such as a chevron, which would trigger a push navigation, or an information disclosure icon, which would bring up a model.
-It can also be used for actions, such as download.
+It can also be used for a single action, such as download.

-The Quick View Object Cell variation is used to display a simple object that doesn’t need a full Object page.
+The quick view object cell variation is used to display a simple object that doesn’t need a full object page.
 Instead, an information disclosure icon is used on the right, which brings up a modal when tapped.
 In the modal, some more information for the object can be viewed and a few simple actions can be performed.
-The Quick View variation is commonly found in the Overview, Object, and Object Details Floorplans.

-The Single Action Object Cell variation is used to display an object that has a specific action associated with it, such as downloading a document or adding an item to your cart.
+The single action object cell variation is used to display an object that has a specific action associated with it, such as downloading a document or adding an item to your cart.
 An icon or button is used on the right, indicating what the action is.
-The button can also be set to act as a toggle (for example, ‘follow/unfollow’).
-The Action variation is commonly found in the List Report Floorplan.
+The button can also be set to act as a toggle like in the example ‘follow/unfollow.’

-The Text Display Object Cell variation is used to display complete information where the cell expands in place.
-This variation should be used when it does not require any further drill down.
-There is a collapsed state and an expanded state that is triggered by tapping the ‘More/Less’ text.
-The default view is the collapsed state.
-This variation is commonly found in the Object Details Floorplan.
+The text display object cell variation is used to display complete information where the cell expands in place.
+This variation should only be used when the object does not require any further drill down.
+The collapsed state is the default view and the expanded state is triggered by tapping the ‘more’ text button.
+Tapping the ‘less’ text button will return the cell to the collapsed state.

 Select (Edit Mode)